-These accounts are not often shown on credit reports, but they must be paid each month.
+These accounts are not often shown on credit reports but must be paid monthly.
 These accounts are usually for utility companies such as electric, water, and gas companies.

 Delinquent accounts that have been sent to third-party collection agencies are shown on your credit report and marked “collection account.”